French action for LGBT+ rights

 Share

 Discrimination, violence and anti-LGBT+ hatred remain a reality in France and around the world.
-France has been at the forefront of defending LGBT+ rights.
-In 2008, it launched the first campaign for the universal decriminalization of homosexuality, with a declaration at the United Nations General Assembly signed by 66 countries and the creation of a fund for civil society organizations.
-As a pioneer in the field, France continues to mobilize its diplomatic network and advocate, at the European Union and international bodies such as the United Nations, for the recognition and protection of LGBT+ rights.
+France has been at the forefront of defending the rights of LGBT+ people.
+In 2008, it launched the first campaign for the universal decriminalization of homosexuality, with a declaration at the United Nations General Assembly signed by 66 countries.
+France is a pioneer in this field, having appointed an Ambassador in 2022 to pass on its messages to States, the European Union, international organizations and civil society.
+Above and beyond universal decriminalization of homosexuality, which remains the priority, France seeks to encourage total respect for all rights of LGBT+ people.
+The French diplomatic network remains committed, and a fund has been created to support NGOs working on these issues worldwide.

 What does LGBT+ mean?

-The acronym “LGBT” appeared in the 1990s.
-The term “homosexual” (“gay”), considered too limiting, was replaced by this acronym which includes both sexual orientation (lesbian, gay, bisexual) and gender identity (transgender).
-It is accompanied by a “+” to include other sexual orientations, identities and gender expressions, including intersex people.
+The term “LGBT” was coined in the 1990s.
+The term gay (homosexual), considered too restrictive, was replaced by this acronym which includes both sexual orientation (lesbian, gay, bisexual) and gender identity (transgender, non-binary).
+It is accompanied by a “+” to encompass other sexual orientations, identities and gender expressions and sexual characteristics, including intersex people.

-Decriminalization and the protection of LGBT+ rights is a priority of French foreign policy
+Decriminalization and the protection of the rights of LGBT+ people is a priority of French foreign policy

-While 139 members of the United Nations have decriminalized homosexuality, it is still a crime in 62 countries, with 10 [1] of them including the death penalty among applicable sentences.
+While more than 130 members of the United Nations have decriminalized homosexuality, consensual homosexual relations are still a crime in 61 countries, with 11 [1] of them including the death penalty among applicable sentences.

 Illust: LGBT+ rights around, 94.9 kb, 1440x1440